Quantum DeepONet: Neural operators accelerated by quantum computing: Methods

 For data-driven training of quantum DeepONet, we sample $N$ distinct input functions $\{v^{(i)}\}^N_{i=1}$ from $\mathcal{V}$, and $Q$ locations $\{\xi^{(i)}_j\}^Q_{j=1}$ in the domain of ${G}(v^{(i)})$ for each input function $v^{(i)}$ as the inputs of training dataset.
 The corresponding solution $\mathcal{G}(v^{(i)})(\xi^{(i)}_j)$ is taken as the label of training dataset.
 The loss of DeepONet can therefore be expressed as

-To summarize, the workflow of our quantum method is divided into three distinct phases: \begin{itemize} \item Training quantum DeepONet on classical computer; \item Transferring of parameters to quantum layer; \item Execution on quantum computer or simulator for evaluation. \end{itemize}
+To summarize, the workflow of our quantum method is divided into three distinct phases: \begin{itemize} \item Training quantum DeepONet on classical computer; \item Transferring of parameters to quantum layer; \item Execution on quantum computer or simulator for evaluation. \end{itemize} Hence, the primary speedup offered by our method originates from the evaluation phase, while the training phase maintains a complexity comparable to that of standard neural networks.